 - 3 cloves garlic (minced)

 - ¼ teaspoon smoked paprika (plus extra for garnish)

 - 2 Tablespoons chopped fresh parsley (plus extra for garnish)

-- Place in a large stockpot or large bowl and cover, allow to cool for about 10 minutes.
+- Place the grilled eggplant in a large stockpot or large bowl and cover, allow to cool for about 10 minutes.
 This helps continue to steam the eggplants as they cool.